 Propensity To Buy

 We then want to describe the product idea without revealing the product itself.
 We want to get a measure of the target market’s likelihood to buy the product solution.
-The marketing and ad copy will work to test different angles that actually motivate purchase of the product.
-We just want to get a measure of propensity to buy under a scenario where the marketing get’s it right.
+The marketing and ad copy will test different angles that actually motivate the purchase of the product.
+We want to get a measure of propensity to buy under a scenario where the marketing get’s it right.

 This information will give us a sense of the revenue the product could generate.
-This becomes a critical measure when fine-tuning marketing plans or judging when you’re effort will turn cash-flow positive.
+This becomes a critical measure when fine-tuning marketing plans or judging when your effort will turn cash-flow positive.

 How Much To Charge For A New Product